yale-cpsc-419-templates/pset-1-template/README.md

 > **Note**: Separate words on the command line are interpreted as separate command-line arguments, *not* single multi-word arguments unless they are surrounded by quotes.
 The argument list `-a van gogh -c painting` is invalid and your program does not need to handle it.
-On the other hand, the argument list `-a 'van gogh' -c painting` *is* valid and your program must filter objects having agent names that contain "van gogh" and classifier containing "painting".
+On the other hand, the argument list `-a 'van gogh' -c painting` *is* valid and your program must filter objects having agent names that contain "van gogh" and a classifier containing "painting".

 ## The `luxdetails.py` Program